 Closing Points

-A Navy officer’s career is a blend of skill, courage, and integrity.
-Falling foul of the Navy drug policy is a surefire way to compromise all three.
+A Navy officer’s career demands skill, courage, and integrity.
+Violating the drug policy shatters all three.